nloomans/tosh/README.md

 A simple printf clone written in Norm-compliant C.

+> :warning: Please don't actually use this in production

 # Building
 To build our project, make sure to recursively clone the submodules by passing `--recurse`.
 Other than that, simple run `make` in the project's root.
 This will make the `libftprintf.a` library file.